beginner-sketch/GMRL/README.md

 # Learning Gaussian Mixture Representations for Tensor Time Series Forecasting
-This is a implementation of GMRL.
+This is a implementation of our GMRL model, which has been accepted to IJCAI 2023.

 # Installation Dependencies